DWilcox02/professor-ai/README.md

 ## Running

+1. Install all dependencies (see below)
-1. Add all relevant documents to `data/knowledge-docs/`
+2. Add all relevant documents to `data/knowledge-docs/`
-2. Run
+3. Run
    ```
    source .env
    ```
    (only need to do this once at the beginning).
-3. To run the Gradio interface (simple interface to talk to the model)
+4. To run the Gradio interface (simple interface to talk to the model)
    ```
    python src/gradio_interface.py
    ```